schlpbch/astro-guild42/src/content/blog/is-this-still-agile.md

 topics:
   - Agile
   - methodology
-description: Danilo Biella demystifies and question the current direction agile methodologies are developing.
+description: Danilo Biella demystifies and questions the current direction agile methodologies are developing.
 ---

 Something is rotten in the state of Denmark.
 In the beginning everything sounded so good, but now something seems to be wrong anymore...